2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

         1. ToSic.Sxc.Dnn
         1. ToSic.Sxc.Oqt / Razor
     1. ✅ Find way to link to the official docs from inside the help
-1. Improve HotBuild
-    1. ✅ Improve initial list of included assemblies and namespaces @STV
-    1. ✅ Improve caching of information how to build/compile to improve speed
-    1. ✅ Add support for sub-folders
-    1. ✅ Support Editions
-    1. ✅ Improve error messages on building the ThisCode folder
-    1. ✅ Improve error messages when building Razor and C# using Roslyn
-    1. ✅ Improve detection so that build is locking (prevent multiple builds on high-load)
-    1. ✅ Create system to generate models
-    1. Provide special UI to build the code and debug
-    1. ✅ Switch to `AppCode` ~~ThisApp~~
-    1. Provide final place for base type
-        1. ✅ `Custom.Data.Item16`
-        1. GPS?

 1. Shared Field Configurations (not yet "published")
-1. ✅ Ability to change input config types/metadata - eg. skip `@String` when never needed
-1. ✅ Ability to share field configurations
-    1. ⌛ Custom config inherit from multiple sources or keeping the Label
-    1. Preserve config on export/import
-1. ⌛ Improve Create New App Experience
-    1. Create new app template
-    1. Improve the new app wizard - allow selecting template
-    1. Improve create-app code to use the new template
 1. ⌛ Document new ~~Pro~~ Typed mode
-1. ✅ fix/improve date picker
-1. ✅ Update Monaco to latest version

 1. Improve CSP in Oqtane 4